Sarkaghat: Demographics

-Population of Children with age of 0-6 is 419 which is 8.89% of total population of Sarkaghat (NP).
-In Sarkaghat Nagar Panchayat, Female Sex Ratio is of 870 against state average of 972.
-Moreover, Child Sex Ratio in Sarkaghat is around 669 compared to Himachal Pradesh state average of 909.
-Literacy rate of Sarkaghat city is 89.29% higher than state average of 82.80%.
-In Sarkaghat, Male literacy is around 92.65% while female literacy rate is 85.53%.
+The population of children aged 0-6 is 419 which is 8.89% of total population of Sarkaghat (NP).
+In Sarkaghat Nagar Parishad, the female sex ratio is 870 against state average of 972.
+Moreover, the child sex ratio in Sarkaghat is around 669 compared to Himachal Pradesh state average of 909.
+The literacy rate of Sarkaghat city is 89.29% higher than the state average of 82.80%.
+In Sarkaghat, male literacy is around 92.65% while the female literacy rate is 85.53%.

-Sarkaghat Nagar Panchayat has total administration over 1,184 houses to which it supplies basic amenities like water and sewerage.
-It is also authorized to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.
+Sarkaghat Nagar Parishad has total administration over 1,184 houses to which it supplies basic amenities like water and sewerage.
+It is also authorized to build roads within Nagar Parishad limits and impose taxes on properties coming under its jurisdiction.